 Oct 18 2013

 Narcissistic hoovering so often becomes our epic downfall after a break-up with an N simply because we allow it so easily to lure us back to the abyss.
 It is this hoovering – this preferred narcissistic tactic of our toxic insignificant other – that invariably sucks us in for another no-win round of cat and mouse time after time after time.
 It is the hoovering that gets the best of us – more often than not – and makes it nearly impossible for us to put an end to the narcissistic nonsense.

 Why do narcissist’s hoover and why does it appear to have such a hypnotic effect on the broken-hearted?
 I mean, how can this be considering that he who hoovers is, without a doubt, the perpetrator of the original crime?
-Why do the victims of a narcissist learn to not only expect to be hoovered but will even wait for it, hope for it, and even beg for it at some point in the relationship?
+Why do the victims of a narcissist not only expect to be hoovered but will even wait for it, hope for it, and even beg for it at some point in the relationship?
 Because there are always a slew of questions about the hoovering maneuver in the wonderful emails I receive from website visitors and from readers of my book, I thought the time was right to create the following Hoovering Q & A:

 What exactly is hoovering?

-Hoovering is an “action”…it is how a narcissist tries to weasel his way back into your life after he has vanished for a time period or the two of you have split-up.
+Hoovering is an “action” that describes how a narcissist tries to weasel his way back into your life after a break-up or after he’s vanished for a period of time (i.e. a silent treatment).
 A “hoover” is the tactic he uses to do it.

 What are hoovering tactics?